 On Tony Fretton and the Lisson Gallery

-A conversation with Nicholas Logsdail, standing in the farmyard at Shatwell, on the day he came with Freeny Yanni and Cassius Hammick and their son, Yanis, to look at Tony Fretton’s sketchbooks for the Lisson Gallery.
+A conversation with Nicholas Logsdail, standing in the farmyard at Shatwell, on the day he came with Freeny Yanni her sons Yanis and Cassius Hammick, to look at Tony Fretton’s sketchbooks for the Lisson Gallery.
 By way of response, Tony gives us his account of the genesis of the commission.

 Nicholas Logsdail: Tony had been a regular visitor to the gallery over the years.
 Gradually, I got to recognise him and had some fairly cryptic conversations with him from time to time – and then some very good ones about architects and gallery space.
 I think we were talking about how I had just been to the Sainsbury Centre for the first time, and I was not very impressed by it.
 I thought it was a waste of money, a waste of space, but not that it wasn’t worth doing, you know.

 We started talking about how an exhibition space was often better without architects, very much coming out of the idea of the New York repurposing of loft space, the repurposing of the buildings in Varese by Count Panza, and the repurposing of Soho as arts space, living space, gallery space, etc. And about how, in a way, architects could become very jealous of artists, and aspired to have the gravitas of great artists in the way that, maybe in the past, the great architects of the Renaissance might have had.
 For different reasons, because it was a different kind of social environment.